 Towers et al. (2018) showed that the inclusion of events like holidays and festivals into the model can improve the predictive accuracy and precision of time based crime models.
 Moreover, the addition of temperature forecasts can increase the short term performance of violent crime predictions.
 They also showed that precipitation forecasts may provide additional short term prediction benefits for assault and batteries.

 In order to incorporate the event, temperature, police, and hospital data, we believe the best option is to use an ensemble of ARIMA and RNN models.
 In a recent study done by Jagait et al. (2021) on load forecasting for the electric grid, they found that by using an ARIMA and RNN ensemble, they were able to produce a model more accurate that the sum of its parts.
 It enabled them to model the underlying trends while still being able to include more current external events.

+Include your hypothesis.
+This study aims to gives meaningful and actionable data to the key stakeholders of the City of Las Vegas.

 Method